8parth/blog/_posts/2017-02-04-dry-your-rspec-tests-with-shared-examples.md

 ### Conclusion

 By moving common examples into separate file we can eliminate duplication and more importantly, we can improve consistency of our controller actions throughout the application.
 This is very useful in case of designing APIs, as we can use existing structure of RSpec tests to design tests and create APIs that adhere to common response structure.
 Mostly, I work with APIs and use shared examples to provide me common structure to design similar APIs.

+The [article]('https://medium.freecodecamp.com/how-to-dry-out-your-rspec-tests-using-shared-examples-d5cc5d33fd76') was also published on [FreeCodeCamp publication]('https://medium.freecodecamp.com/'), for which I am thankful of [Quincy Larson](https://medium.freecodecamp.org/@quincylarson).

 Feel free to share how you DRY up your specs and use shared examples.